Dilru1/SteadyDiffuseEmission/README.md

    - `python_scripts/createbintable_bigtable.py`
    *(Make sure to verify the header locations in each script.)*

+OR simply upload the criptsForSteadySpectra/SERVER_FILES/spectra_sub/ to the remote ANAPATH/spectra_sub (Recommended step)

-5. Use `SERVER_FILES/upload.sh` to upload all necessary scripts to the remote IPAG cluster.
+Use `SERVER_FILES/upload.sh` to upload all necessary scripts to the remote IPAG cluster.

 **Note:**
 - The main scripts only need to be uploaded once.
 For each new spectral extraction, you only need to modify `box_mask_sky.reg` to adjust the extraction region, and update `reg_row_pix.reg` based on the epoch, whether to include single pixels, and whether to apply the 95% or 50% emission boundaries.